How to Teach Your Dog to Play Fetch

 So you got a dog and took him out for his first game of fetch.
 But when you threw it, nothing happened.
 Maybe your dog zoomed over and picked it up, but didn’t bring it back.
 Maybe he just stared at you blankly.
 Either way, it’s totally normal for a dog not to instantly know what to do.

 Some dogs are natural retrievers, but others need to learn the rules of the game.
 No big deal.
-Here’s how to teach your dog to play fetch.
+It's one of the easiest dog tricks to master, so here’s how to teach your dog to play fetch.

 Gather Your Supplies

-To start, you’ll need three things: something to play fetch with, small treats and, of course, a dog.
+To get started with this dog trick, you’ll need three things: something to play fetch with, small treats and, of course, a dog.
 A ball or squeaky toy should do the trick nicely.

 Make sure that the fetch toy isn’t too big for your dog to comfortably pick up.
 Too small isn’t good either, as it can quickly become a choking hazard.
 This Kong size guide can help you estimate the right-sized toy for your dog.